|2nd Tuesday of the month.||Close at 4 p.m.|

 - Hormonal vaginal ring

 You can discuss the pros/cons of all the birth control methods with your provider to determine the best method for you.
-At a minimum, all women are eligible for a three-month supply of birth control with referral to primary care for ongoing services.
-We also offer referrals for sterilization (vasectomy, Essure, and bilateral tubal ligation).
+We can also give information about sterilization services (vasectomy and tubal ligation).

-Men attending the Family Planning Clinic at Denver Public Health are provided family planning counseling with emphasis on the role, responsibility, and importance of effective communication with their partners surrounding the contraceptive decision-making process.
-If a couple is trying to conceive, we also offer information on how to have a healthy pregnancy.
+You will be provided with family planning counseling with emphasis on the role, responsibility, and importance of effective communication with your partners surrounding the contraceptive decision-making process.
+If you and your partner are trying to conceive, we also offer information on how to have a healthy pregnancy.

-- Involve men in pregnancy planning and prevention
+- How to be involved in pregnancy planning and prevention

 - Provide accurate information on available methods, benefits of spacing children and pregnancy/delivery